 Her clinical work has been influenced by modern psychology and the ancient practices of meditation and yoga.
 She draws upon many therapeutic approaches including somatic psychology, intersubjectivity, attachment theory, and existential-transpersonal depth psychotherapy.
-Some of the teachers that have informed her work include the inward searching work of James Bugenthal, depth work of Carl Jung, existential psychotherapy of Irving Yalom, somatic awareness of Arnold Mindel, Eugene Gendlin and Milton Trager, depth psychotherapy of Bryan Wittine PhD, and the treatment of trauma of Pat Ogden, Janina Fisher, Francine Shapiro, Peter Levine, and other current leaders in the field of trauma.
+Some of the teachers that have informed her work include the inward searching work of James Bugenthal, depth work of Carl Jung, existential psychotherapy of Irving Yalom, somatic awareness of Arnold Mindel, Eugene Gendlin and Milton Trager, existential-transpersonal depth psychotherapy of Bryan Wittine PhD, and the treatment of trauma of Pat Ogden PhD, Janina Fisher PhD, Francine Shapiro PhD, Peter Levine PhD, Bessel van der Kolk MD, and other current leaders in the field of trauma.

 Her mindfulness and somatic approaches have been inspired by over 20 years experience teaching meditation and yoga, teaching relationship workshops, being a practitioner of Trager Psychophysical Integration body work for 15 years, and she has practiced Tibetan Buddhist, Zen, and Vipassana meditation for over 25 years.

-Marilynne’s work with couples has been informed by the teachings of Terry Real (Fierce Intimacy and How Can I Get Through to You), Sue Johnson (Hold Me Tight), Harville Hendrix (Getting the Love You Want), Peter Pearson (In Quest of the Mythical Mate), Marshall Rosenberg (The Center for Nonviolent Communication), and John and Jennifer Welwood (Love and Awakening: Discovering the Sacred Path of Intimate Relationship).
+Marilynne’s work with couples has been informed by the teachings of Terry Real PhD (Fierce Intimacy and The New Rules of Marriage), Sue Johnson (Hold Me Tight), Harville Hendrix (Getting the Love You Want), Peter Pearson (In Quest of the Mythical Mate), Marshall Rosenberg (The Center for Nonviolent Communication), and John and Jennifer Welwood (Love and Awakening: Discovering the Sacred Path of Intimate Relationship).

 Marilynne’s depth work is informed by 30 years of holistic study, practice, and teaching of psychotherapy, relationship, yoga, meditation, breath work, body work, and movement.
-The teachers who have inspired her practice include the Dalai Lama, Pema Chödron, Chögyam Trungpa Rinpoche, the Sakyong Mipham Rinpoche, Thich Nhat Hahn, Chödon Rinpoche, Lama Thubten Yeshe, Jack Kornfield, B.K.S.
-Iyengar, Milton Trager, Judith Lasater, Elise Miller, and Donald Moyer.
+The teachers who have inspired her practice include the Dalai Lama, Pema Chödron, Chögyam Trungpa Rinpoche, the Sakyong Mipham Rinpoche, Thich Nhat Hahn, Chödon Rinpoche, Lama Thubten Yeshe, Jack Kornfield PhD, B.K.S.
+Iyengar, Milton Trager, Judith Lasater PhD, Elise Miller, and Donald Moyer.

 Complementary initial consultation.